NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Citric Evaporite.md

   - name: ""

   - name: "Absorb Energy"
     desc: "  The citric evaporite absorbs fire and electrical energy when it comes in contact with either energy type in its crystal form, transforming its body into a molten form for 3 rounds.
-It gains fast healing 5 while in the molten form.\n[[Effects/Effect_ Molten Form|Effect: Molten Form]]"
+It gains fast healing 5 while in the molten form.\n\n[[Effects/Effect_ Molten Form|Effect: Molten Form]]"

   - name: "Cooldown"
     desc: "  The citric evaporite cools down after being in its molten form for 3 rounds without contacting fire, lava, or electrical energy or succeeding on a melee Strike against a warm- blooded creature.
-When that happens, it becomes Stunned 1 and reverts to its crystal form."
+When that happens, it becomes [[undefined]] and reverts to its crystal form."

   - name: "Motion Sense 60 feet"
     desc: "  Citric evaporite can sense nearby creatures through vibration and air or water movement."